 When Instagram posts one of your pictures, it resizes the photo—partly to cut down on data usage and upload times, and partly to stop other people from stealing your images at their full resolution.
 But what if you want to keep the full-size copies?
 You can save them separately.

 Go to the Profile tab and hit the button in the top-right corner, followed by Settings.
-Then scroll down to Original photos (if you’re using the iOS app) or Original posts (on Android).
+Then scroll down to Account, and then tap on Original photos (if you’re using the iOS app) or Original posts (on Android).
 Here, you can make sure that Instagram is storing copies of your media on your phone as well as online, and you can back up these images to other places, such as Google Photos or iCloud Photo Library.

 Share your pictures everywhere